mbohutinska/PolyplChapter/README.md

-2. before starting any popgen calculations with ScanTools, convert vcf to table.
-We recommend using vcf with four-fold degenetared or any other nearly-neutral type of sites.
-In order to correctly estimate some of the matrics (like nucleotide diversity) this vcf should contain both invariable and variable sites.
+2. before starting any popgen calculations with ScanTools, convert vcf to table by following command in ScanTools:

 ``
 test.splitVCFsNorepol(vcf_dir="polyplChapter", min_dp="8",mffg="0.2", mem="16", time_scratch='02:00:00', ncpu="12",overwrite=True, scratch_gb="1",keep_intermediates=False, use_scratch=True,scratch_path="$SCRATCHDIR", pops=['SUB','VEL','TIS','BAL'], print1=False)
 ``
+Here we only remained sites with maximum fraction of filtered genotypes lower than 20% (mffg="0.2") and minimum sequencing depth of a site in individual higher or equalt to 8 (min_dp="8").
+For details on other parameters see the ScanTools.py and recode12.py scripts.

+We recommend using vcf with four-fold degenetared or any other nearly-neutral type of sites.
+In order to correctly estimate some of the matrics (like nucleotide diversity) this vcf should contain both invariable and variable sites.

 You can find the output of this initial step in the folder PartA and (after extracting them from .tar.gz to .txt) use it as an example dataset for the next steps.